ComparisonApril 11, 202623 min read

 This guide is for teams who want the document work without the RPA tax.
 We compare six alternatives, flag which ones actually fit small and mid-sized teams, and are honest about where UiPath is still the right call.

-If you need a short answer: processing under 100,000 pages a year?
+Processing under 100,000 pages a year?
 A standalone document operations platform (DokuBrain, Docsumo, Rossum, or Nanonets) will be cheaper, faster to deploy, and easier to maintain than anything inside a UiPath license.
-Already a Microsoft shop?
-Power Automate AI Builder is the lowest-cost entry point.
-You genuinely need RPA too?
-Automation Anywhere is the closest like-for-like alternative.

 The category confusion worth fixing: document processing and RPA are two separate problems.
 They got bundled because early IDP vendors sold into RPA buyers.
 For most document work today, you don't need an RPA platform at all.